Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

 -->

-We intend to host the project on the cloud (RStudio hosting service) to host different web applications and data stores pertaining to DrugVerse.
+We intend to host the project on the cloud (RStudio hosting service) to host different web applications and data stores pertaining to drugverse.

 ## Funding